Migrating to Bazel Modules (a.k.a. Bzlmod) - Repo Names and Runfiles¶

 It also assumes that you've correctly declared all dependency targets in the

-attributes of your BUILD
+deps and/or data attributes of your BUILD rules.

 Translating file paths using runfiles libraries¶